801labs/801labs.org/README.md

 Install Node version 14, and run `npm ci` to get dependencies installed.

-Run `npm run build` to get an initial build of the site created.

 Run `npm start` to spin up a local development site with hot reloading.

-Once you’re done making changes or creating a new article, stop the local server process (`ctrl + c`), commit your changes (if using git), and run npm run production.
+Once you’re done making changes or creating a new article, stop the local server process (`ctrl + c`), commit your changes (if using git), and run `npm run production`.
 The generated files can be found in the `/out` folder.

 # Recommendations